KMAX (AM)

-KMAX (840 kHz) is a commercial AM radio station broadcasting a talk radio format.
-Licensed to Colfax, Washington, the station serves the Pullman–Moscow and South Eastern Washington region and is owned by Inland Northwest Broadcasting, LLC.
+KMAX (840 AM) is a commercial radio station broadcasting a talk format.
+Licensed to Colfax, Washington, United States, the station serves the Pullman–Moscow and South Eastern Washington region and is owned by Inland Northwest Broadcasting, LLC.
+KMAX's transmitter is sited off of Hilty Road in Colfax.

-By day, KMAX transmits with 10,000 watts and broadcasts a non-directional signal.
-As 840 AM is a United States clear-channel frequency reserved for Class A station WHAS in Louisville, Kentucky, it must reduce nighttime power to only 280 watts to protect the skywave signal of WHAS.
-The transmitter is off Hilty Road in Colfax.

-Programming

-On late weekday mornings, KMAX has an hour of local news and talk.
-The rest of the weekday schedule is made up of nationally syndicated conservative talk show hosts: Glenn Beck, Sean Hannity, Mark Levin, Dave Ramsey, Lars Larson, Mike Gallagher and Michael Medved.

-Weekends feature shows on money, health, gardening, home repair and pets.
-Syndicated weekend hosts include Dennis Prager and repeats of weekday shows.
-KMAX also serves as the Moscow/Pullman network affiliate station of Seattle Seahawks football broadcasts.
+KMAX carries a lineup of nationally syndicated conservative talk shows, and is also the Moscow/Pullman affiliate station of Seattle Seahawks football broadcasts.

 History

 KMAX signed on the air in January 1998; it has broadcast a talk format since its inception.
 Four years earlier, co-owned KRAO-FM (102.5) came on the air.
 In June 2005, both stations were acquired by Inland Northwest Broadcasting.